ppy/osu-wiki/news/2024/2024-07-29-the-followpoint-flaro-the-queen-of-speed.md

 ---

-Thank you to Flaro for making this interview possible.
+Thank you so much to Flaro for making this interview possible.
 It wouldn't of been possible without her, and I hope you readers enjoyed reading this interview!
 Let us know what you think of this interview in the comments below.

 As always, we will have a new interview come out in the next two weeks, so make sure to keep an eye on the news feed!
 You may also follow [@The_Followpoint on Twitter](https://twitter.com/The_Followpoint) to see more updates and question submissions for future interviews.